 Do not clear Current, Active, or Present codes without fixing the problem.
 Typically even if you try to erase present Mitsubishi airbag codes, they return as soon as you restart the car.

 What causes the Mitsubishi airbag light to come on?

-Two of the most common problems that trigger Mitsubishi airbag light are defective clock spring or an issue with the passenger weight sensor.
+Two of the most common problems that trigger the Mitsubishi airbag lights are defective clock springs or an issue with the passenger weight sensor.

-Complete a list of the most common problems that trigger Mitsubishi airbag light.
+Complete a list of the most common problems that trigger Mitsubishi airbag lights.

 - Clockspring - If your horn or steering wheel buttons are not working, plus your airbag light is on, the chances are that you have a bad clock spring.

 - Airbag wires damaged - Airbag wires under the passenger seat can get damaged.